CaskProtocol/cask-lightpaper/flow-types/chainlink-topups.md

 **Subscription** — Users create a subscription account with Chainlink and pre-funding the balance with LINK tokens.
-When a contract requests randomness, the subscriber’s LINK is deducted from their available balance.
+When a contract requests a chainlink service, such as functions or VRF, the subscriber’s LINK is deducted from their available balance.
+Cask monitors the subscription LINK balance, and tops it up as needed.

-**Direct Funding** — Contracts can pay with LINK when requesting random values.
-This method requires developers to directly fund their consumer contracts with enough LINK tokens to pay for the request.
+**Direct Funding** — Contracts can pay with LINK directly when requesting resources.
+This method requires the calling contract/wallet to directly fund the interaction with LINK.
+Cask monitors the contract/address LINK balance, and tops it up as needed.

 ## Setup